monero-project/monero-site/docs/understanding-the-project-structure.md

 # Understanding the Project Structure

+The Monero website is built with the [Astro](https://astro.build/) framework.
+The project structure is designed to keep content, components, styles, and utilities organized for easy development and maintenance.

 ## Top-level files you’ll use

 - `astro.config.mjs`, `package.json` - build & dev settings and scripts (run `pnpm dev`, `pnpm build`).
 - `docs/` - contributor guides (this folder).
 - `public/` - static files served as-is (robots, favicons, social images).
+- `src/` - main source code (see below for details).

 ## Key src/ folders (quick tree)